123mpozzi/TemporalDurationParser/README.md

 - I did implement these **two formats**: `P[n]Y[n]M[n]DT[n]H[n]M[n]S` and `P[n]W`, but I didn't implement this last format: `P0003-06-04T12:30:05`
 - Note that when calculating total seconds, there are attributes which are **not fixed length**: *months* and *years*.
 By default a month is considered 30 days and a year 12 months, but can be customized.
+- By design, the month parameter is 'banned' and throws an error if it is not set to 0, can disable this behaviour by setting the first argument as `false` when converting time: `Duration.from('P1M').to.seconds(false)`